RyuZhihao123/Interactive-Artistic-LowPoly-Image-Converter/README.md

 ## Key Codes for Edge_Drawing
-My Implementation of Edge Drawing Algorithm with Qt.
+My Implementation of Edge Drawing Algorithm with C++.
 It can produce high-quality edge segments, which are clean, well-localized and one-pixel wide, refering to this paper (Topal and Akinlar[1]).

 You can get my sources codes from this [[Link]](https://github.com/RyuZhihao123/LowPoly-Image-Converter/tree/master/TestEdgeDrawing):